tohyuting/tp/docs/DeveloperGuide.md

       Expected: No product is deleted.
 No warehouse is deleted as well.
 Error details shown in the status message.
 Status bar remains the same.

    1. Test case: Provided Index exceeds the length of the list e.g. `delete ct/pw i/1000 pd/Panadol`<br>
       Expected: No product is deleted.
 Error details is shown in the status message.
 Status bar remains the same.v

    1. Test case: Provided product (by name) is not found in the product list of the supplier/warehouse e.g. `delete ct/pw i/1000 pd/P`<br>
       Expected: No product is deleted.
 Error details is shown in the status message.
 Status bar remains the same.

-### Updating a Product in a Supplier/Warehouse

-1. Update command format: `update ct/TYPE i/INDEX pd/PRODUCT_NAME [q/QUANTITY] [t/TAG…​]`

-   1. Prerequisites: List all suppliers/warehouses using the `list` command.
-At least one warehouse/supplier in the list.
-First warehouse does not have the product `Panadol` while the first supplier has.

-   1. Test case: Product does not exist e.g. `update ct/w i/1 pd/Panadol q/350 t/Fever`<br>
-      Expected: Product with the name `Panadol` with the quantity `350` and tag `fever` added to the first warehouse.
-Details of the new product is shown in the display message.

-   1. Test case: Product exists and optional fields supplied e.g. `update ct/s i/1 pd/Panadol q/350 t/Fever`<br>
-      Expected: Product with the name `Panadol` in the first supplier is updated with the quantity `350` and tag `fever`.
-Details of the new product shown in the display message.

-   1. Test case: Product exists and no optional fields supplied e.g. `update ct/s i/1 pd/Panadol`<br>
-      Expected: No product is added or updated.
-Error details shown in the displayed message.

-   1. Test case: Non-positive index e.g. `update ct/w i/0 pd/Panadol q/350 t/Fever`<br>
-      Expected: No product is added or updated.
-Error details shown in the displayed message.

-   1. Test case: Index more than list size e.g. `update ct/w i/x pd/Panadol q/350 t/Fever` (where x is larger than the list size)
-      Expected: No product is added or updated.
-Similar to previous.

-### Removing a macro

-1. Remove macro command format: `removemacro ALIAS`

-   1. Prerequisites: At least one macro presently saved in the application.

-   1. Test case: Alias exists in a saved macro e.g. `removemacro uw`<br>
-      Expected: The macro with the alias `uw` is removed.
-Details of the removed macro is shown in the display message.

-   1. Test case: Alias does not exist in any saved macro e.g. `removemacro a/magic`<br>
-      Expected: No macro removed.
-Error details is shown in the displayed message.

-### Listing a macro

-1. List macros command format: `listmacro`

-   1. Test case: At least one macro has been saved.<br>
-      Expected: The list of macros is displayed.

-   1. Test case: No macros have been saved.<br>
-      Expected: No macros listed.
-Displayed message states that no macros are presently saved.

-1. _{ more test cases …​ }_

 ### Editing a Supplier